What to do in the event of an injury

 - an injury while on a recess either at work or away from work

-- psychiatric or psychological disorders such as stress or depression
+- psychiatric or psychological conditions such as anxiety or depression

 - aggravation of a pre-existing condition